agileobjects/BuildableExpressions/BuildableExpressions.Generator.Samples/README.md

 The below gif shows:

 - The input CSV files
-- The output files being generating by the build
+- Output files being generating by the build
 - The generated output files

 ![CsvGenerator](CsvGenerator/CsvGenerator.gif)